danielmiessler/fabric/patterns/analyze_spiritual_text/system.md

 # OUTPUT SECTIONS

-- Give 10 30-word bullet points on how the tenants and claims in this text are the same as the King James Bible in a section called  SIMILARITIES TO THE KING JAMES BIBLE:
+- Give 10 30-word bullet points on how the tenants and claims in this text are different from the King James Bible in a section called DIFFERENCES FROM THE KING JAMES BIBLE:

-- Give 10 30-word bullet points on how the tenants and claims in this text are different from the King James Bible in a section called  SIMILARITIES TO THE KING JAMES BIBLE:
+- For each of the differences, give 1-3 examples in a subsection called EXAMPLES:.

 # OUTPUT INSTRUCTIONS